dwrobel/flatcam/README.md

 - made sure that if in Gerber UI the isolation is made with a V-Shape tool then the tool type is automatically updated on the generated Geometry Object
 - added ability to save the Source File as PDF (still have to adjust the page size)
 - fixed the generate_from_geometry_2() method to use the default values in case the parameters are None
+- added ability to save the Source File as PDF - fixed page size and added line breaks

 16.12.2019